 Indoor and Daylight Options

-If you’re not comfortable walking at night, shifting your walking times to daylight hours or choosing indoor walking options can be a safer alternative.
+If you’re uncomfortable walking at night, shifting your walking times to daylight hours or choosing indoor walking options can be a safer alternative.
 Using a treadmill or an elliptical trainer offers a safe and convenient indoor alternative to nighttime outdoor walking.

-Daytime walking, whether indoors or outdoors, eliminates risks that come with low visibility and is generally safer than walking at night.
+Daytime walking, indoors or outdoors, eliminates risks with low visibility and is generally safer than walking at night.
 Wearing appropriate walking clothes can also enhance your overall walking experience.

 Navigating Parking Lots and Streets

-Safe navigation through parking lots and streets forms an integral part of your night walk.
-Donning reflective gear is particularly critical between 6 PM to midnight, a period when pedestrian fatality risk peaks, with more than half of all pedestrian deaths occurring during this timeframe.
+Safe navigation through parking lots and streets is integral to your night walk.
+Donning reflective gear is particularly critical between 6 PM and midnight, a period when pedestrian fatality risk peaks, with more than half of all pedestrian deaths occurring during this timeframe.

 Heightened awareness is required in parking lots at night, which are identified as risk areas for pedestrians walking alone.